 You generally work a predictable—“9-to-5”—Monday through Friday.
 While this may vary, your schedule remains the same during the work week.
 You have a few weeks off per year, and you know in advance when those weeks are.
 You have allotted sick time, and a Human Resources department with which you can work to maintain your schedule.
 With a stable schedule, you also—generally—have a stable salary.

 2. Stronger Legal Protection

-No guarantees that you won’t lose your job, but you’ll have strong legal protections against wrongful dismissal, discrimination, and unfair pay.
+An MBA offers no guarantees that you won’t lose your job, but you’ll have strong legal protections against wrongful dismissal, discrimination, and unfair pay.
 Not mention rights including paid leave, sick leave, parental leave, and redundancy pay.
 There’s a better likelihood that you’ll have legal protection of a pension, too.

 “Collegial conversations” by the water cooler or coffee pot have actual merit—in terms of social activity, and workplace productivity.
 Having a people with whom to talk and discuss work-related ideas is always helpful.
 You will interact with your colleagues at meetings, on projects, and perhaps, even socially.

 Not only do you set your own working hours, you can also determine where you work, and the assignments you choose.
 You can rearrange your schedule around family and social commitments.
 Provided you meet your client’s deadlines, you can work anywhere and anytime.
 This flexibility comes with the responsibility of creating a work structure for yourself that a “job” naturally provides for you.
 If you can manage your time well, the flexibility of freelance work can be a huge asset.